 Why do you prefer Adidas over Nike, and vice versa?

-Why people form lines in Supreme stores in order to grab whatever they can, regardless if it fits them or not?
+Why people form lines in Supreme stores to grab whatever they can, regardless if it fits them or not?

-As The Balanced explains, The objectives that a good brand will achieve include:
+The Balanced explains The objectives that a good brand will achieve, include:

 - Confirms your credibility.